Jesus and His followers

 In the 1930s in the United States, God raised the forgotten gift of the evangelist through tent and healing services.
 Today God will grow the ministries of prophets and apostles.

 Apostles [from the Greek.
 Apostolos – “messenger, messenger”] are the closest disciples of the Savior, chosen, taught, and sent by Him to preach the Gospel and build up the Church.

 From the Holy Scriptures, we know that the Lord first chose 12 apostles, then 70 more, called the Apostle Paul.
 The founders of the Church and its sacred hierarchy are only 12 apostles and the Apostle Paul.
-Using the laying on of their hands, the Holy Spirit descended (Acts 8:18; 19.6), they received God the authority to ordain bishops.
+Using the laying on of their hands, the Holy Spirit descended (Acts 8:18; Acts 19.6), and they received God the authority to ordain bishops.
 Seventy apostles are messengers, messengers in the literal sense of the Word.

 Their task was to teach the Word of God, and they could ordain only if they were ordained.
 Therefore, in this section, speaking about the apostolic feat in general, we mean only the 12 apostles and the Apostle Paul.

 Apostleship is based on the ambassadorial ministry of the Lord Jesus Christ Himself and consists of the continuity with His Church: “As the Father sent me, so I send you” (John 20.21).

 God the Word was sent to save the world: …

 “God did not send His Son into the globe to judge the world, but so that the world might be saved through Him”